 Whether our growth is a source of shared strength, opportunity, and prosperity — or a source of conflict, division, and inequality — relies on each of us answering one simple question: Am I going to help or hinder this progress?

-Right now, let's commit ourselves to helping the Charleston region move forward — to build opportunity and prosperity for all.
+Let's commit to helping the Charleston region move forward.
+Let’s commit to building opportunity and prosperity for all.
 The path won't be fast or easy.
 We won't always agree on how to get there.
 But every step we take, we will take together, because opportunity is what unites us.
-At the end of the day, the Charleston region we want for our children — and theirs — is a place where good jobs and strong communities are plentiful.
+At the end of the day, the Charleston region we want for our children — and their children — is a place where good jobs and strong communities are plentiful.
 A place where cooperation and compromise work for the greater good.
 A place where nature is preserved and enjoyed.
-A place inspired by the simple belief that regardless of race, religion, young or old, rich or poor, there is opportunity and prosperity — for us all.
+A place inspired by the simple belief that regardless of race, religion, age, or economic status, there is opportunity and prosperity for all.

-Stand For Progress is a collaborative initiative created to share facts about the issues most important to shaping the Charleston region and its citizens' futures, build community consensus and support, and coordinate action that drives opportunity and prosperity for all.
-Led by The Trident CEO Council — a group of private sector business leaders representing more than 10,000 employees, Stand For Progress is committed to helping move the Charleston region forward through fact-driven dialogue, community collaboration and organized action.
+Stand for Progress aims to build community consensus while supporting and coordinating action that drives opportunity and prosperity for all.
+Led by the Trident CEO Council, a group of private sector business leaders representing more than 10,000 employees, Stand for Progress is committed to helping the Charleston region move forward through fact-driven dialogue, community collaboration, and organized action.

 First National Bank